DCAN-Labs/nhp-abcd-bids-pipeline/README.md

                         may remedy issues with poor surface generation in FreeSurfer when T1w contrast in cortical GM is uneven or weak near the pial surface.
 Default = 1.
   --norm-wm-std-dev-scale SCALE_FACTOR
                         specify, as a floating-point number, the scaling factor for the standard deviation of WM voxels in the hypernormalized FreeSurfer T1w image relative to the standard deviation of the adult reference image.
                         Default = 1.
   --norm-csf-std-dev-scale SCALE_FACTOR
                         specify, as a floating-point number, the scaling factor for the standard deviation of GM voxels in the hypernormalized FreeSurfer T1w image relative to the standard deviation of the adult reference image.
                         This option has no effect when used with ADULT_GM_IP hypernormalization.
 Default = 1.
   --make-white-from-norm-t1
-                        use normalized T1w volume (if it exists) as input to FreeSurfer's mris_make_surfaces when making white surfaces.
+                        use normalized T1w volume (if it exists) as input to FreeSurfer' mris_make_surfaces when making white surfaces.
 Default = False.
   --single-pass-pial
-                        create pial surfaces in FreeSurfer with a single pass of mris_make_surfaces using hypernormalized T1w brain (if hypernormalization was not omitted); omits second pass of mris_make_surfaces (in which the surfaces generated in the first pass would be used as priors, and a non-hypernormalized T1w brain is used).
+                        create pial surfaces in FreeSurfer with a single pass of mris_make_surfaces using hypernormalized T1w brain (if
+                        hypernormalization was not omitted); omits second pass of mris_make_surfaces (in which the surfaces generated in the first pass would be used as priors, and a non-hypernormalized T1w brain is used).
 Default = False.